 Once you have your campaign parameters set, you can move on to the Ad Set.
 You’ll name your Ad Set (if you are running more than one, it’s best to label them by audience or offer).
 Then, choose where you want to drive your traffic (if that’s your objective).
 Since our ad includes a promotion with a special offer for people, we will create an offer on Facebook to go along with our ad.
 This allows people to see all the offer details and save the coupon code directly from Facebook.

 Creating an offer is pretty straight forward.
 Here’s what it looks like:

 The next step is setting your audience.
+Part of knowing how to place an ad on Facebook is understanding who your audience is.
 Facebook allows you to save audiences from previous ads or upload your own contact list to create a lookalike audience with.
 This is such a great tool that allows you to get very specific with your audience (if that’s what is best for your ad).
 For our ad example, we will create our own, new target audience.